 - Bake until puffed and just turning golden.

-- To make the icing, stir the confectioner’s sugar, water, and extract in a small saucepan, over low heat just until barely warm.
+- Stir the icing ingredients in a small saucepan, over low heat just until barely warm.

-- Working quickly before the icing hardens, dip cookie tops into the icing and immediately add sprinkles.
+- Working quickly before the icing hardens, dip the top of the cookies into the icing and immediately add sprinkles.

 Tips